One of the most beautiful and fundamental questions in fractal geometry is how to define the dimension of a fractal set or measure.

 a continuum of dimensions varying from one to the other.
 There are three main ways to do this: the Assouad spectrum (introduced with Han Yu),

 intermediate dimensions (introduced with Kenneth Falconer and Tom Kempton) and the Fourier dimension spectrum (recently introduced).
-I wrote a survey paper on the general idea for the
+I wrote an expository paper on the general idea, which is probably a good place to start:

 ► Interpolating between dimensions, arXiv